zappajs/zappajs/docs/reference.md

 ## CLIENT-SIDE ROUTE HANDLERS SCOPE

-The client-side route-handler scope contains any helper function, and the following.
+The client-side route-handler scope contains any client-side helper, and the following.

 ### `@sammy_context`